ralphbartley/CV/README.md

 I am a friendly, hard-working science graduate with varied work experience looking for a role where I can continue to develop my full stack skill set.
 I enjoy working in a team and the opportunity to dive in and learn to apply new tools.

-In university I studied Molecular and Cellular Biology during which I also worked and gained experience in academic research labs in the areas of microbiology, neuroscience, and viral oncology.
+In university I studied Molecular and Cellular Biology during which I also worked in academic research labs in the areas of microbiology, neuroscience, and viral oncology.
 After moving to the UK, I began work as the 2nd employee in a startup digital development agency in central London.
-Later I joined the London brewing industry as an assistant brewer, where I was promoted to lead the packaging operations team, and went on to be the operations manager of the brewing department.
+Later I joined the London brewing industry as an assistant brewer, ultimately becoming the operations manager.
 After leaving the brewery I started a dog training/boarding business, then worked in a pub, and was also a production brewer at another London brewery.
 I wanted to bring my passion for the learning and application of new skills to its ultimate medium, software development, so I chose to attend Makers Academy.

 ## Projects